PHSI-supplements/labs/lab-templates/ListLab/doc/02-getting-started.md

 <u>From VS Code</u>

 From the Command Pallet, select `Set Launch/Debug Target` and choose either `arraylist` or `linkedlist`, and then click on the "Run" icon as normal.
 If you want to run both versions of the program side-by-side, you'll need to do so from the command line.

+<u>From CLion</u>

+Select `arraylist` or `linkedlist` from the Run/Debug Configurations drop-down menu, and then click either the "▶" (Run) button or the "🪲" (Debug) button to the right of the Run/Debug Configurations drop-down menu.
+If you want to run both versions of the program side-by-side, you'll need to do so from the command line.

 ### The Books